KhanMaytok/ancestors/README.md

 # Artifacts

 There is a basic system for searching and collecting artifacts.
 The artifacts are upgradables and provide some features and events of their own.
-The current list, from the most basic to the most advanced is:
+All armors grant combat rating, learning and health bonus. christian, muslim, jewish and zoroastrian groups have negative opinion to the owner.
+Aztec group has a very high bonus to the owner.

 **Light armors:**

+Grant additional intrige

-- Tracker Armor (17398)
+- Tracker Armor (TIER 1)
-- Avadon Armor (17766)
+- Avadon Armor (TIER 2)
-- Reggios Armor (19230)
+- Reggios Armor (TIER 3)
-- Draconic Armor (17517)
+- Draconic Armor (TIER 4)
-- Dark Crystal Armor (19305)
+- Dark Crystal Armor (TIER 5)

 **Heavy armors**
-- Blue Wolf Armor (17540)
+- Blue Wolf Armor (TIER 1)
-- Nightmare Armor (17911)
+- Nightmare Armor (TIER 2)
-- Dominus Armor (19377)
+- Dominus Armor (TIER 3)
-- Imperial Armor (17662)
+- Imperial Armor (TIER 4)
-- Mithril Armor (17452)
+- Mithril Armor (TIER 5)

 **Robes**
-- Majestic Armor (17617)
+- Majestic Armor (TIER )
-- Dynasty Armor (17253)
+- Dynasty Armor (TIER 2)
-- Optimus Armor (19084)
+- Optimus Armor (TIER 3)
-- Cataclysmic Armor (17368)
+- Cataclysmic Armor (TIER 4)
-- Divine Armor (19159)
+- Divine Armor (TIER 5)